JHebenstreit48/PixelProse-API/src/seeds/Notes/Languages/CFamily/CSharp/Basics/Fundamentals/Syntax.md

 ## Statements and Semicolons

-All executable statements in C# must end with a semicolon (;).
+All executable statements in C# must end with a semicolon <span class="codeSnip">;</span>.
 This punctuation tells the compiler that a complete instruction has been written.
 Missing a semicolon will result in a syntax error.

 Semicolons are one of the most basic building blocks of C# syntax and are used in everything from variable declarations to method calls.